JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 time units or within time units.

 ## Understanding Transitions
+When describing a pattern that isn't in ground state, jugglers sometimes list the sequence of throws to enter it from ground state and the sequence of throws to exit it.

 ### Entry + Exit is a Valid Siteswap
+A fact that isn't commonly known is that the concatenation of the entry and exit sequences is always a valid siteswap.
+If we think about siteswaps as cycles in a state machine, the reason for this is apparent.
+The transitions are paths from a node in one cycle to a node in the other and back.
+Therefore the concatenation of the two is a cycle in the graph as well and must also be a valid siteswap.
+Furthermore if the starting pattern was ground state then the generated Entry+Exit siteswap will also be ground state.

+This fact is less useful for generating new siteswaps than it is for quickly computing the exit from a siteswap of known entry.
+For example to enter 933 from a 5 ball cascade we can throw a 7.
+A five ball ground state move that starts with 7 is 744.
+Therefore 44 is a valid exit from 933 back to 5.

+We can repeat this process to generate other transitions.
+A five ball ground state siteswap that ends in 44 is 94444.
+Therefore we can also enter 933 from 5 with a 944.

 ### Computing Transitions Between Vanilla Siteswap